csgo-league/csgo-league-bot/README.md

 2. Get an API token for the CS:GO League [web API](https://github.com/csgo-league/csgo-league-web) along with the host URL.

-3. (Optional) If you have a Discord Bot List token to use with [top.gg](https://top.gg/) then retrieve that from its editing menu.

-4. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.
+3. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.

     * Note that python-Levenshtein requires your system to have a C++ compiler (Visual Studio C++ compiler for Windows or g++ for Linux).
 This library may be replaced in the future to eliminate this requirement.

-5. Add the `/qbot` path to your `PYTHONPATH` environment variable to be able to import it from anywhere.
+4. Add the `/qbot` path to your `PYTHONPATH` environment variable to be able to import it from anywhere.

-6. Using your bot's Discord token, League web server URL, League API token and Discord Bot List token, run the bot like so...
+5. Using your bot's Discord token, League web server URL, League API token and Discord Bot List token, run the bot like so...

 ```python
 import qbot